-Students may not have unexcused absences for any artistic class.
-Unexcused absences for artistic classes shall be defined as any absence from a requirement presided over by an applied faculty member, including but not necessarily limited to lessons, chamber music rehearsals and coachings, large ensemble rehearsals, Performance Forum and Chamber Forum, for which an absence request was not submitted and approved in advance.
+Students may not have unexcused absences from any artistic class.
+Unexcused absences for artistic classes shall be defined as any absence from a requirement presided over by an applied faculty member, including but not necessarily limited to lessons, chamber music rehearsals and coachings, large ensemble rehearsals and sectionals, Performance Forum, and Chamber Forum, for which an absence request was not submitted and approved in advance.
 Unexcused absences from artistic classes shall result in disciplinary action as follows:

-- First violation A warning letter from the Dean shall be sent to the student and the student's applied teacher. - Second violation The student shall be placed on probation (see Probation, Suspension, and Dismissal). - Third violation The student may be dismissed from the school.
+• First violation - A warning letter from the Dean shall be sent to the student and the student's applied teacher.

+- Second violation The student shall be placed on probation (see Probation, Suspension, and Dismissal). - Third violation The student may be dismissed from the school.